slz2003/RFCScope-/Errata_filtering/Result_manual/9761-3/packetizer_raw_output.md

 Revise the DDoS examples to state that trust-anchor enforcement only blocks TLS/DTLS sessions with untrusted certificates and does not specifically mitigate the tactics of Slowloris or TLS renegotiation attacks.

-**Severity:** Medium
-  *Basis:* The misleading example may cause operators to overestimate the security benefits of the mechanism, although it does not impede protocol interoperability.

-**Confidence:** Medium

-**Experts mentioning this issue:**

-- Scope: Issue-2
-- CrossRFC: Issue-2
-- Causal: Misleading DDoS rationale

 ---